para0056/aws-service-browser/README.md

 ## Solution Overview

-- **Data aggregation** – A scheduled Lambda function (`service-browser-infra/lambda/lambda.ts`) downloads every service definition from the AWS documentation and writes a flattened `aws-actions.json` manifest to a private S3 bucket.
+- **Data aggregation** – A scheduled Lambda function (`service-browser-infra/lambda/lambda.ts`) downloads every service definition from the AWS Service Authorization Reference JSON index (`https://servicereference.us-east-1.amazonaws.com/`) and writes a flattened `aws-actions.json` manifest to a private S3 bucket.
 - **Static application hosting** – Another S3 bucket holds the pre-built front-end (see `service-browser-app/`), which is distributed through CloudFront with HTTPS and caching (`service-browser-infra/lib/service-browser-stack.ts`).
 - **Access control** – Optional Terraform in `cloudflare-tf/` front-ends the CloudFront distribution with Cloudflare DNS and Access to enforce Zero Trust policies.
 - **Infrastructure as code** – AWS CDK (TypeScript) provisions all AWS resources; Terraform handles the Cloudflare-side integration.